Lurkmore

-Since February 24, 2022 (2022 Russian invasion of Ukraine) the website content is no longer available, with only a black screen showing up on all its pages.
-Recently, "stop the war" written in blue and yellow (national flag colors of Ukraine) appears atop the black screen.
+As of February 24, 2022 (the start of the Russian invasion of Ukraine), the website's content is no longer available, with only a black screen covering all its pages.
+Recently, the phrase "остановите войну", which translates to "stop the war" in Russian, written in blue and yellow (the colours of Ukraine's national flag), was added to the top of the black screen.

 Content and style

 Lurkmore was started as a knowledge base of Internet memes centered on 2ch.ru, the first popular Russian-language imageboard.
 With time, the project evolved to encompass the broader Runet subculture.
 It has been called an "informal encyclopedia" about everything.
-Currently, Lurkmore comprises a wide range of articles, but a very considerable share of them is still about the Internet culture.
+Currently, Lurkmore comprises a wide range of articles, but a considerable share of them are still about Russian internet culture.

 Lurkmore articles use a distinctive style, distinguishing themselves with a general informality, semiseriousness, sarcasm, the free use of foul language, and impudence, as well as by sharp criticism of the shortcomings of the considered phenomena.
 The articles are also characterized by a specific slang—"lurkoyaz" (луркояз)—consisting of Internet slang, assorted words used by padonki and Kashchenists, and Lurkmore's own neologisms.

 Rules and policies

+The entire text of the Lurkmore policies page read as follows: